ManuBasaldua/ManuBasaldua/README.md

 *I really want to have opportunities to continue learning new skills and technologies 🤓*

-Skills:   JS / HTML / CSS / REACT / REDUX
+Skills:   JS / HTML / CSS / BOOTSTRAP / STYLED-COMPONENTS / REACT / REDUX

 - 🔭 I’m currently working on this page.
 - 🌱 I’m currently learning React, Redux